Singleton

 Table Chart PROFILE FAQ

-Health performance in Singleton is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts
+Health performance in Singleton is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Frequently Asked Questions - Health